cunarist/class-transform/README.md

 ## Providing a default value

-If a field didn't receive some proper value, it can get a default value instead of being filled with `null`.
+When a field didn't receive some proper value, it can get a default value instead of being filled with `null`.
-Simply use `Exposed.default`.
+Simply provide the default value to the type method.
+By doing so, `null` will be removed from the field's type hint.

 ```javascript
 import { Exposed, plainToInstance } from "class-transform";